Nigel Thrift

-Sir Nigel John Thrift (born 12 October 1949 in Bath) is a British academic and geographer.
+Sir Nigel John Thrift (born 12 October 1949) is a British academic and geographer.
 In 2018 he was appointed as Chair of the Committee on Radioactive Waste Management, a committee that gives independent scientific and technical advice on radioactive waste to the UK government and the devolved administrations.
 He is a visiting professor at the University of Oxford and Tsinghua University and an emeritus professor at the University of Bristol.
 In 2016 and 2017 he was the executive director of the Schwarzman Scholars, an international leadership program at Tsinghua University in Beijing.
 He was the Vice-Chancellor of the University of Warwick from 2006 to 2016.
 He is a leading academic in the fields of human geography and the social sciences.

 Early life and career

-Thrift was born in 1949 in Bath, brought up in Portishead and Clevedon, and educated at Nailsea School south west of Bristol.
+Thrift was born in 1949 in Bath, Somerset, brought up in Portishead and Clevedon, and educated at Nailsea School south west of Bristol.
 After a period working in a phosphorus factory, Thrift studied geography at the University of Wales, Aberystwyth and did his PhD at the University of Bristol.
 Thrift has held posts at a number of universities, including the University of Cambridge, the University of Leeds, the Australian National University, the University of Wales, Lampeter, the University of Bristol, and the University of Oxford.

 In 2005 he was appointed vice-chancellor of the University of Warwick, taking up the position in July 2006 and leaving it in 2016 after the university's 50th anniversary year in 2015.
 Subsequently, Thrift served as Executive Director of Schwarzman Scholars until 2017, and was appointed as Chair of the UK Government's Committee on Radioactive Waste Management in 2018.

 Thrift was knighted in the 2015 New Year Honours for services to higher education.